-Most people understand vaccinations are important.
-However, there is no shortage of vaccination myths, misinformation, falsehoods and downright lies that continue to circulate.
+Many people understand vaccinations are important.
+However, there is no shortage of vaccination myths or misinformation that continue to circulate.

 Myth: Vaccines cause autism.

-Myth: An infant’s immune system can’t handle so many vaccines at one time.
+Myth: An infant’s immune system can’t handle several vaccines at once.

 Myth: Vaccines have damaging, long-term side-effects that are yet unknown and can even be fatal.